Harishnazy/front-end-projects/profile-card-app/README.md

 ```
 profile-card-app
-├── src
-│   ├── index.html       # HTML structure for the profile card
+├── index.html       # HTML structure for the profile card
-│   ├── style.css        # CSS styles for the card design
+├── style.css        # CSS styles for the card design
-│   └── script.js        # JavaScript for interactive features
+└── script.js        # JavaScript for interactive features
 └── README.md        # Documentation for the project
 ```

 ## Getting Started